Tropic Skincare: Ethics

-After attending a King's Trust (formerly The Prince's Trust) event in 2023, Susie committed Tropic to a four-year patronage of its Women Supporting Women initiative, which helps disadvantaged young women and girls to access training, advice and education to help them secure jobs and meaningful careers.

-In May 2025, Tropic funded access for its ambassadors to a virtual training course to help detect the signs of skin cancer, with the charity Skcin.
+Tropic is a patron of the Kings' Trust Women Supporting Women initiative.

 Tropic is certified by the Vegan Society, Soil Association COSMOS Organic and Cruelty Free International, and is a CarbonNeutral and Ethically accredited company.

 Awards

 Tropic appeared on The Sunday Times Hundred 2022 - Britain's Fastest Growing Private Companies for the sixth consecutive year (previously known as the Fast Track 100).

 Tropic was listed in J.P Morgan's 'Top 200 Women-Powered Businesses Report' in 2024 and 2023.

-Tropic has won over 400 industry awards, from the likes of GLAMOUR, woman&home and CEW.
+Tropic has won industry awards, from the likes of GLAMOUR, woman&home and CEW.
 In 2022, it won a Marie Claire Prix D'Excellence award for 'Beauty Gives Back', to recognise its impact in empowering through education for its partnership with charity UWS.